School Handbook

 Each detention will be served for 1 hour.

-After the 5th detention, a student will receive an OSS (see below) and be placed on disciplinary probation (see below).
+Upon the 6th detention (17 total demerits), a student will also receive an OSS (see below) and be placed on disciplinary probation (see below).

-If a student receives seven detentions within one semester or ten detentions in one year, the student has met grounds for expulsion.
+If a student receives seven detentions within one semester (18 total demerits) or ten detentions in one year, the student has met grounds for expulsion.

 Students who have been so dismissed from the school will not be allowed on campus (during school hours or for after-school events) without the specific permission of the school administration.
 They may lose all credit for all courses in that semester and will not be allowed to take final exams or turn in course work for credit.